Barbara Jung, Silke Lambeck

 Oskar

-Oskar, as every reader of the Treasure Chest books will know, is a great lover of geese.
+Oskar, as every reader of the Wimmelbooks will know, is a great lover of geese.
 The story of how he became an anserophile in the first place is told in this little book.

 Thomas Müller: Ein Jahr mit den Schwalben